allcloud-io/TrustStack-Data-Perimeter-Security-Packages/docs/data-perimeter-guidelines.md

-# Data Perimeter Accelerator: Guidelines and Considerations
+# Data Perimeter Guidelines: General Guidance and Considerations

 **Table of Contents:**